-Churches often invite the congregation at funerals and other services to make a contribution to church funds.
-However, families may also ask for a collection to be taken for a named charity in memory of their loved one.
+Churches often invite the congregation to make a contribution to church funds, however, families may also ask for a collection to be taken for a named charity.

-It is good practice for the PCC to have an official policy specifying the share (if any) of a retiring collection that will go towards church funds.
+It is good practice for the PCC to have an official policy specifying the share (if any) of a collection that will go towards church funds.
 The PCC may also have a suggested list of other charities that a family can choose from.
 Alternatively, the PCC may agree that a retiring collection can go to other charities and causes nominated by the deceased's family.
 The officiating minister cannot agree to such requests without the authority of the PCC.
-A large church may appoint a PCC sub-committee to decide on requests that are made.

 Occasionally, the incumbent or priest-in-charge may consider it appropriate for pastoral reasons to ask PCC to vary the usual collection policy.
 This should be done with the agreement of the PCC before the service.

-The question of a collection at the funeral should be discussed by the officiating minister in a pastoral visit ahead of the service, and agreed in advance with a representative of the immediate family.
+The question of a collection at the funeral should be discussed by the officiating minister during a pastoral visit ahead of the service and agreed upon with a representative of the immediate family.